Welcome to Recipe Realism – where real life and home cooking come together in this online recipe collection.

 General

 To date, all opinions are unsolicited and completely my own.
-Any ‘name dropping’ is solely to give credit to sources and provide reference for my readers.
-The vast majority of items that I share and link to I have purchased and used.
+Any ‘name-dropping’ is solely to give credit to sources and provide a reference for my readers.
+The vast majority of items that I share and link to, I have purchased and used.

 Affiliate